On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Probability distributions, phase qubits, and conditions on initial state and number of shots

 \subsection{Analysis of $|f(.)|^2$}

 Let us illustrate the impact of the number $N$ of phase qubits on the integer $l$-direction probability distribution $|f(\theta_j^{(t)}-\frac{l}{2^N})|^2$.
-Refs. \cite{Travaglione_2001, bauer2025postvariationalgroundstateestimation} commented the behavior of the distribution w.r.t. the continuous variable $\theta_j^{(t)}$, but it is the behavior w.r.t. $l$ for a set of given real $\theta_j^{(t)}$ determined by the considered electronic system which represents an important driver of the QPE quality.
-In the following, we focus on this behavior, which to our knowledge has not been extensively studied in the literature applied to molecular systems.
+References \cite{Travaglione_2001, bauer2025postvariationalgroundstateestimation} commented the behavior of the distribution w.r.t. the continuous variable $\theta_j^{(t)}$, but it is the behavior w.r.t. $l$ for a set of given real $\theta_j^{(t)}$ determined by the considered many-electron system which represents an important driver of the QPE quality.
+In the following, we focus on this behavior, which to our knowledge has not been extensively studied in the literature applied to many-electron systems.